lolandese/lolandese.github.com/index.md

 - a [Drupal](https://www.drupal.org/u/lolandese) coder
 - a [polyglot](http://dictionary.reference.com/browse/polyglot) [knowledge worker](https://en.wikipedia.org/wiki/Knowledge_worker)
 - EU citizen
-- A.k.a.
+- a.k.a.
 "Martijn Postma" or "Martinus Postma".

 ## I do ..
 - write Open Source code that is used by many